Veteran Homelessness

 - Homeless Indigenous Veterans and the Current Gap in Knowledge: The State of the Literature (Journal of Military and Veterans Health, 2019)

-- Here are three Indigenous specific Veteran Associations – Aboriginal Veterans Autochtones and Canadian Aboriginal Veterans Serving Members Association and the National Aboriginal Veterans Association
+- Here are two Indigenous specific Veteran Associations – Aboriginal Veterans Autochtones and the Canadian Aboriginal Veterans Serving Members Association

 Women, Non-Binary and 2SLGBTQI+ VETERANS and homelessness